-The focus of our time in Germany will center on the theme “Energy Transition in the City.”
-We will spend five days traveling to the beautiful cities of Hamburg, Bottrop, and Essen to learn about their post-carbon transitions, specifically in the areas of renewable energy and energy efficiency in buildings.
+We will spend five days traveling first to Munich and then to Essen to learn about their post-carbon transitions, specifically in the areas of climate change adaptation.

 Bottrop and Essen

-In Essen, named the 2017 European Green Capital, and Bottrop, we continue our exploration of Germany’s energy transition with stops to Innovation City Ruhr, the Emscher hybrid power station, AmpaCity superconductors and citizen-owned solar energy.
+In Essen, the 2017 European Green Capital, and Bottrop, we continue our exploration of climate change adaptation in Germany’s cities.

 Who can apply?

-Participants will be selected by the end of March.
-At the end of April and mid May, participants can participate in two webinars to prepare for the study tour as well as to allow participants to get to know each other prior to departure.
+Participants will be selected by mid March.
+At the end of April and early May, participants can participate in two webinars to prepare for the study tour as well as to get to know each other before the tour.